-- 8.1 For the purposes of the rules in this Section: - (a) "Nutrition claim" means any claim which states, suggests or implies that a food has particular beneficial nutritional properties due to: - (i) the energy (calorific value) it provides; provides at a reduced or increased rate; or does not provide; and/or - (ii) the nutrients or other substances it contains; contains in reduced or increased proportions; or does not contain.
+- 8.1 For the purposes of the rules in this Section: - (a) "Nutrition claim" means any claim which states, suggests or implies that a food has particular beneficial nutritional properties due to: - (i) the energy (calorific value) it provides; provides at a reduced or increased rate; or does not provide; and/or - (ii) the nutrients or other substances it contains; contains in reduced or increased proportions; or does not contain. - (b) "Health claim" means any claim that states, suggests or implies that a relationship exists between a food category, a food or one of its constituents and health.

-- (b) "Health claim" means any claim that states, suggests or implies that a relationship exists between a food category, a food or one of its constituents and health. - (c) "Reduction of disease risk claim" means any health claim that states, suggests or implies that the consumption of a food category, a food or one of its constituents significantly reduces a risk factor in the development of a human disease. - 8.2 References to food apply also to non-alcoholic beverages and food supplements. - 8.3 Marketing communications for food should not make reference to consumer taste or preference tests in any way that might imply statistical validity if there is no such validity, and should not use scientific terms to ascribe validity to an advertising claim which is not valid.
+- (c) "Reduction of disease risk claim" means any health claim that states, suggests or implies that the consumption of a food category, a food or one of its constituents significantly reduces a risk factor in the development of a human disease. - (d) HFSS Food is a sub-category of food that is deemed high in fat, sugar and/or salt by the application of the Nutrient Profile model detailed in Appendix I to this Section of the Code. - 8.2 References to food apply also to non-alcoholic beverages and food supplements. - 8.3 Marketing communications for food should not make reference to consumer taste or preference tests in any way that might imply statistical validity if there is no such validity, and should not use scientific terms to ascribe validity to an advertising claim which is not valid.